dapphub/colony-review/REVIEW.md

   not even distributed) until the multisig manually intervenes.
 This means ICO participants must trust that the multisig will give users their CLNY despite having already taken possession of their ETH.
-- The code could be simplified and made more readable by folding the `tokenGrants` mapping into the `GrantClaimTotal` struct, and renaming the latter to `Grant`.
 - Dappsys components should be upgraded to their latest version.
 - Consider replacing `Ownable` with `DSAuth`, for consistency with Dappsys.
 - Solidity v0.4.15 or greater should be used to compile the production